 South of the bridge, at the site of the old ferry dock, when ferries provided the transportation across the lake, the Samuel de Champlain Tercentennial Memorial lighthouse now stands.

 The Vermont end of the bridge lands at Chimney Point, so named after the British defeated the French and burned all of the homes the French had built on the eastern shore, leaving only the chimneys standing.

 Vermont has built a new floating dock under the bridge, making access easy for boaters.
 Since this spot has always been the easy place to cross the lake, travelers have been coming here for 9,000 years.
 Still remaining is the tavern and roadhouse built in the 18th century.
 It currently houses a museum archiving the history of activities occurring here.

 One of the exhibits at the Chimney Point Museum depicts the horse-powered ferries that crossed the lake.
-This particular design had the horses walking on a circular treadmill, turning a shaft that was geared to two paddlewheels - ingenuity of applying available power to transportation prior to the steam engine.
+This particular design had two horses walking on a circular treadmill, turning a shaft that was geared to two paddlewheels - ingenuity of applying available power to transportation prior to the steam engine.

 While most people's image of New York is a huge city with a skyscrapered skyline, upstate New York is still farming country.
 And, farms extend right to the lakefront.
 Waterfront property used as a peaceful farm.
 Hopefully, Florida developers will not find this area.

 At the southern end of Lake Champlain, and now the northern terminus of the NY Champlain Canal, lies the old town of Whitehall.
 At the time of the American Revolution, it was known as Skenesboro and was the site of the sawmill where Benedict Arnold built nine ships to engage the British in battle.
 High on the hill opposite town, the Skeene manor still stands.

 The town of Whitehall, like many towns in northern New York State, has seen better days.